tina7ti/maintenance-management/README.md

 it automates the sending of requests for interventions and improves inventory management. developpement tools :
 -frameword : codeigniter , bootstrap, jquery(ajax).
--languages : php, javascript, html/css.
+-languages : php, javascript.
+-html/css